marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 ### Probing Paths when using QUIC Multipath

-If the QUIC Multipath extensions have been negotiated (see {{MULTIPATH}}), the probing of paths will be as described in {{probing-paths}}, but the client should send the candidate pairs using PUNCH_MY_PATH frames instead of PUNCH_ME_NOW frames.
-The PUNCH_MY_PATH frames carry the same information as the PUNCH_ME_NOW frame, plus a path identifier (Path ID), chosen from the range of valid Path ID.
-The server should use connection identifiers associated to that Path-ID when validating the path.
+If the QUIC Multipath extensions have been negotiated (see {{MULTIPATH}}), the probing of paths will be as described in {{probing-paths}}, but for each candidate pair the client should select a the path identifier (path ID), chosen from the range of valid path IDs.
+That path ID will be documented in the "path ID" parameter of the PUNCH_ME_NOW frame.
+The server MUST
+use connection identifiers associated to that path ID when validating the path.

+For each candidate pair, the client SHOULD select a path ID that is not yet in use, including not yet in use for the probing of a different candidate pair.
-If the selected Path ID is not yet in use, successful path probing will result in the creation of a new path, to be used in combination with the pre-existing paths.
+If the selected Path ID is not yet in use, successful path probing will result in the creation of a new path, to be used in combination with the pre-existing paths, and the selection of the new path will naturally follow a "make before break" logic.
+If multiple candidate pairs are validated, this will result in the creation of as many paths.

-If the selected Path ID is already in use, successful path probing will result in the migration of the existing path to a new address.
+If the client selects a Path ID that is already in use, the path management logic specified in {{MULTIPATH}} in will treat that as an NAT Rebinding.
+The results will be unpredictable, and will depend on the order of arrival of the path probing packets.

-Different PUNCH_MY_PATH frames may be sent with different path identifiers, which may result in the creation or migration of as many paths.

-If the server receives a PUNCH_ME_NOW frame after the QUIC Multipath extensions have been negotiated, it MUST treat it as PUNCH_MY_PATH frame carrying Path ID 0.

 When the QUIC Multipath extensions have been negotiated, the probing of new path will be limited by the availability of connection identifiers for new Path IDs.
-Endpoints SHOULD set Path ID limits high enough to allow for the desired number of concurrent path validation attempts.
+Endpoints SHOULD set path ID limits high enough to allow for the desired number of concurrent path validation attempts.

-*TODO* See description of PUNCH_MY_PATH frame.
-If we had 4 values of the frame ID instead of just two, we would not need a new frame name, just a mention of carrying aPath ID.

 ### Amplification Attack Mitigation {#amplification-attack}